Record and Schedule automated User Flows Tests in Testdom.io

 Step 7: Reload the dashboard tab

-Return to the dashboard tab and click I have installed the extension, reload the page (or refresh).
-Then click the record button again; an incognito window opens and attaches to the recorder.
+Return to the Testdom.io dashboard tab and click I have installed the extension, reload the page (or refresh manually).
+Then click the record button again.
+An incognito window opens and attaches to the recorder, ready to capture your flow into the Test Editor.

 Step 8: Record your actions; stop when done

 Perform the journey in the incognito window.
 The recorder panel appears in the top-left.
-Navigate, click, type, select options, and submit forms.
-Blocks are added to the editor in real time.
+Navigate, click, type, select options, and submit forms just as a real user would.
+Blocks are added to the editor in real time inside Testdom.io.
 When finished, click Stop Recording in the incognito panel or in the editor header.
+At this point the extension has done its job and you continue working in the SaaS editor.

 Screenshot 8 - Active recording with Stop Recording panel